 Task View is one of the core features introduced in version 1803 for Windows 10 April.
-With this feature, you can easily go back to what you were doing with documents, certain applications, and other activities on your PC.
+With this feature, you can quickly go back to what you were doing with documents, specific applications, and other activities on your PC.
 With Task View, you can view activities in the past 30 days and resume those activities with one click.
-This means that you can not only view activities from the past, but you can also resume those activities.
+This means that you can view activities from the past, but you can also resume those activities.
 For example, if you viewed a page on our site two weeks ago in an Edge browser, you can return to that web page with a single click.

 Disable/Hide Task View on Windows 11